 In order to be considered for the Arts Scholars Program, all of the following must be returned to the Office of Admissions by January 15:

 Arthur Garfield Dove Class of 1903 Scholarship for Studio Art and Architecture: 10 representative samples of previous work (including painting, printmaking, drawing, photography, video, new media, sculpture, architecture, design or furniture/woodworking design) as images on a CD, flash drive, Powerpoint Presentation, Youtube link, or other website link.
 Descriptions of each are encouraged but not required.

 Deborah Tall Scholarship for Creative Writing: 10-15 pages of original creative writing in any combination of fiction, poetry or creative non fiction.
 This can be multiple pieces of writing.
 For example, you could submit 10 poems, five two page short stories.

 Lindsay Lafford Scholarship for Musical Performance: an audio CD in mp3 or mp4a format, flash drive in mp3 or mp4a format, Powerpoint Presentation, Youtube link, or other website link.
 DVDs are not permitted.
-The CD should include two contrasting samples of the student’s playing or singing totaling at least five minutes of performing.
+The media form should include two contrasting samples of the student’s playing or singing totaling at least five minutes of performing.
 The performances do not need to be consecutive pieces, and you may submit as many pieces as you would like.
 For example, an instrumentalist might include a performance of a Classical sonata or concerto movement as well as a piece by a 20th or 21st century composer.
 A vocalist might include an Italian song/aria and a more recently composed art song.
 Normally applicants shall submit classical selections, although jazz musicians have the option of submitting contrasting jazz selections.
 If the chosen pieces of music require accompaniment, then the submitted recording should include accompaniment as well.